D&H shield

-One of the first things that the PV&T did with their new property was to buy the (now unused, but not torn down yet) overhead on Conrail’s Columbia & Port Deposit, purchase a handful of E44’s, and start operating electric freight from Harrisburg to Washington DC (followed soon thereafter by a long negotiation with Amtrak over operating electrics to Philadelphia – which were granted fairly quickly – and Newark, which were not.)
+One of the first things that the PV&T did with their new property was to buy the (now unused, but not torn down yet) overhead on Conrail’s Columbia & Port Deposit, purchase a handful of E44’s, and start operating electric freight from Harrisburg to Washington DC (followed soon thereafter by the purchase of the Atglen & Susquehanna Branch, and (after a fairly complex negotiation with Amtrak) trackage rights to Philadelphia over the Main Line and NE Corridor.

 The long-term plan for the D&H was to electrify the entire railroad, but this has been a long process.
 The line to Montréal was the first to go under wire (at 3000vdc, in 1988), followed by Albany to Sunbury (25kvac, in 1998), and then Sunbury to Harrisburg (also 25kvac, in 2002.)

-In 2023, following passage of the USA’s Inflation Reduction Act, a government grant/loan was made to start electrifying (and increasing clearances to allow for double-stack under wire) the Southern Tier from Owego to Buffalo, which is expected to finish around the same time as the OSW’s CTRC electrification from Buffalo west.
+In 2023, following passage of the USA’s Inflation Reduction Act, a government grant/loan was made to start electrifying (and increasing clearances to allow for double-stack under wire) the Southern Tier from Owego to Buffalo, which is expected to finish around the same time as the OSW’s CTRC electrification from Buffalo west, which, when it finished in 2025, resulted in the D&H being completely electrified.

 The D&H owns or has part ownership in a variety of other railroads: